GeorgePapanotas1/mth-project/README.md

 #### Projects

-- Projects are linked to both a user (as an owner) and a company.
+- Projects are linked to both a user (as creator) and a company.
-- They define a collaborative scope between users and companies.

 ### User Roles and Permissions